fluxcd/go-git-providers/README.md

 ## Features

-- **Consistency:** Using the same Client interface and high-level structs for multiple different backends.
+- **Consistency:** Using the same Client interface and high-level structs for multiple backends.
 - **Authentication:** Personal Access Tokens, OAuth2 Tokens, and unauthenticated.
 - **Pagination:** List calls always automatically return all available pages.
 - **Conditional Requests:** Asks the Git provider if cached data is up-to-date before requesting, to not burn quota unnecessarily.